 Also known at the Agnes Water Beach Holidays, the Agnes Waters Caravan Park is an amazing place for families to stay in Agnes Water.
 With absolute beachfront, you can just stroll down to the water in the morning.

 Captain Cook Holiday Village, a caravan park in 1770 QLD, was designed with accommodation to suit everyone.
 It has self-contained cabins, villas, bungalows, powered sites and campsites scattered over two-and-a-half hectares.
 Cabins have full-kitchen facilities, ceiling fans, air conditioning and ensuite facilities.

 The Summit 1770

 If you’re traveling with a dog and need somewhere to stay in 1770, we recommend the Summit.
 This lush accommodation will give you everything you need for your pup.
+Yes, you read that right, this is dog friendly accommodation Agnes Waters.
 Each cottage sleeps 2 people, with a fully equipped kitchen, a lounge area and a private deck.

 Things to do in Agnes Water and 1770 with kids

 There you have it.
 That is our list of the best things you can do in Agnes Water and 1770 with kids.
 We hope you found a few things to do with your family.
 If there is anything else you think I should add, let us know.